What is the difference between a Veterinarian, Veterinary Technologist, Veterinary Technician, and Veterinary Assistant?

 3. Where are the programs for veterinary assistants?

 Most high school or college counselors can provide a catalog of veterinary assistant programs across the country.
-There is one internet program available.
-Visit VetMedTeam.com for more information.
+There are two online programs available.
+Visit our veterinary assistant programs page for more information.

 NAVTA, in cooperation with AVTE & CVTEA, has developed a set of guidelines for developing a Veterinary Assistant Program.
 NAVTA will review assistant program curriculum to evaluate whether the program meets requirements as established by NAVTA, CVTEA and AVTE.
 Visit NAVTAs AVA webpage for more details.